lgoudin/axeptio-ios-sdk/README.md

  	- [UX Improvements] - reduce left and right horizontal insets to provide a better width
 	- [fixes AXE-1601] - in cookie, vendor, the domain turns out to be optional and not mandatory

+####  **0.3.6**
+ - iOS 12
+ - xCode 14
+ - fixes
+ 	 - remove unnecessary files that prevented publishing something on the App Store the signing process failed to sign them. these files were added by mistake

 # Installation